windmill-labs/windmilldocs/docs/flows/12_flow_loops.md

-# For loops
+# For Loops

-For loops is a special type of steps that allows you to iterate over a list of items, given by an iterator expression.
+For Loops is a special type of steps that allows you to iterate over a list of items, given by an iterator expression.

 <video
     className="border-2 rounded-xl object-cover w-full h-full dark:border-gray-800"